 Reading one of the books by Charlotte Joko Beck or other Ordinary Mind teachers may help you to understand the style of practice we undertake.

 When we first arrange for you to come along to the group, we will offer you a short orientation before one of our regular sittings.
-Orientations are offered once a month and require pre-registration.
+Orientations are offered about once a month and require pre-registration.

 There is no charge for your participation, although if you wish to make a donation, that is always appreciated.
 After several months of regular participation, it is possible to become a member which entails payment of an annual membership fee.